CEGRcode/cegr-yep-qcviz/README.md

 # Below are (key=value) corresponds to (inputLabel:datasetNameInHistory) for the workflow.
 # Hence these values are [CASE-SENSITIVE]

-# the experimental_bam (value) below is a place holder and it will be replaced with sample specific dataset name within the script before executing the workflow.
+# the experimental_bam and control_bam (value) below is a place holder and it will be replaced with sample specific dataset name within the script before executing the workflow.

 experimental_bam = filtered.bam
 control_bam = masterNoTag_20180928.bam